-Identification of specimen contamination is validated via in silico and in vitro mixtures, and reference range and reproducibility are established in a panel of normal specimens.
+Identification of specimen contamination was validated via in silico and in vitro mixtures, and reference range and reproducibility were established in a panel of normal specimens.
 The algorithm accurately detects an episode of systemic contamination due to reagent impurity.
-We prospectively apply this algorithm across 7571 clinical cancer specimens from a targeted next-generation sequencing panel, in which 262 specimens (3.5%) are predicted to be affected by greater than 5% contamination.
+We prospectively applied this algorithm across 7571 clinical cancer specimens from a targeted next-generation sequencing panel, in which 262 specimens (3.5%) were predicted to be affected by greater than 5% contamination.

 Allogeneic contamination can be inferred from intrinsic cancer next-generation sequencing data without paired normal sequencing.
 The adoption of this approach can be useful as a quality control measure for laboratories performing clinical next-generation sequencing.